 Academy for Development in Academic Medicine

-The Office of Graduate Medical Education, in partnership with the Office of Faculty Development, the Office of Diversity and Inclusion, and the Office of Professional Development, has launched a program for residents and graduate students who are interested in careers in academic medicine.
-This program, called the Academy for Development in Academic Medicine (ADAM), began July of 2017.
-The 1st year pilot was successful and we are now into our second year.
-Out of the 25 residents and graduate students involved in ADAM, 72% identified with at least one of our Mission-Based Diversity Group.
+The Office of Graduate Medical Education, in partnership with the Office of Faculty Development, the Office of Diversity and Inclusion, and the Office of Professional Development, has launched a program for residents, fellows, and graduate and postdoctoral students who are interested in careers in academic medicine.
+This program, called the Academy for Development in Academic Medicine (ADAM), began July of 2017 and is currently in its fourth year.

-ADAM is a longitudinal program that occurs throughout one's graduate/resident educational tenure and pairs graduate students and residents with faculty mentors to develop the skills needed for a career in academic medicine.
-Educational sessions are scheduled every 2-3 months and cover topics related to the development of academic medicine career skills.
-The program will be a 3-4 year longitudinal program, culminating with a longitudinal scholarly project and a certificate of completion.
+ADAM is a 3-year longitudinal program that occurs throughout one's graduate/resident educational tenure and involves training in the skill set needed for a career in academic medicine.
+Educational sessions are scheduled each month and cover topics related to the development of academic medicine career skills (teaching, scholarship, and leadership).
+The program involves a mentorship component, where students have quarterly check-ins with ADAM program directors and they also select faculty mentors and work with them longitudinally.
+The program culminates with a longitudinal scholarly project and a certificate of completion.

 Out of the 40 students involved in ADAM so far, over 72% identified with at least one of our Mission-Based Diversity Groups.
 Data across our first three years also indicate significant increases in student reports of their self-efficacy in teaching, engaging in scholarship, and in other skills taught in the program (i.e., selecting mentors, applying for jobs, negotiating during the job offer process).